 Regarding the market price of risk, we find an intercept of 0.549 with a standard deviation of 0.041 for PFE, and an intercept of 0.0914 with a standard deviation of 0.02 for VZ.

 The volume price of risk can be easily interpreted from a behavioral standpoint.
-Investors trading Pfizer stock, both pre-Covid and post-Covid, face slightly higher risks compared to those trading a more stable stock like Verizon Communications.
+Market makers trading Pfizer stock, both pre-Covid and post-Covid, face slightly higher risks compared to those trading a more stable stock like Verizon Communications.
 Consequently, to participate in this market rather than sticking to bonds, they demand a premium per unit of risk of approximately three times the risk they face.

 The interpretation of the market price of risk is straightforward from a comparative perspective, as the price for investing in PFE is approximately five times larger than investing in VZ.
-However, interpreting this in terms of a bet, as outlined by Kahneman and Tversky (1991) \cite{KT1991}, is challenging because a price of one half is meaningless in this framework.
+However, interpreting this in terms of a bet, as outlined by \cite{KT1991}, is challenging because a price of one half is meaningless in this framework.

-Finally, we turn our attention to the ``ideal Merton world'' scenario, where the discounted trading strategy reduces to a martingale with a trading price of risk (denoted as {$\varphi_t$}) equal to the expression (\ref{priceRisk}), i.e. ${\varphi_t}=\left(\mu_t-r+ (\psi_t+\rho_t\sigma_t^2)\eta_t\right)/(\sigma_t\sqrt{1+\eta_t^2+2\rho\eta_t})$.
-This trading price of risk incorporates both the price risk and the volume risk associated with the trading rate, $\eta_t$.
-Specifically, when the trading rate is small, the price of risk reduces to the market price of risk.
-However, larger trading rates may result in an increase in the price of risk, potentially exceeding the volume price of risk.
+Finally, we turn our attention to the ``ideal ORPMM world" scenario, where the discounted trading strategy reduces to a martingale with the trading price of risk (denoted as $TP$) equal to the expression (\ref{def_mkt}), i.e. $TP=\left(\mu-r+ (\psi+\rho\sigma^2)\eta\right)/(\sigma\sqrt{1+\eta^2+2\rho\eta})$.
+This trading price of risk incorporates both the price risk and the volume risk associated with the trading intensity $\eta$.
+Specifically, when the trading intensity is small, the price of risk reduces to the market price of risk.
+However, higher trading intensities may lead to an increase in the market price of risk, potentially exceeding the volume-adjusted price of risk.

-In Figure \ref{Trading_risk_PFE_VZ}, the left panels display the estimated trading rate $\eta_t$ and risk aversion $\mu_{\gamma_t}$, while the right panels show the trading price of risk and market price of risk.
-We conducted linear regression with intercept only for risk aversion, trading price of risk, and market price of risk, yielding the following results: \begin{enumerate} \item[ ] VZ\\ Risk aversion intercept = 0.499 with standard deviation 0.00139;\\ Trading price of risk intercept=2.489 with standard deviation 0.0105;\\ Market price of risk intercept =0.0914 with standard deviation 0.02. \end{enumerate} We observe that the trading price of risk closely resembles the volume price of risk and is consistent with the findings of Kahneman and Tversky (1991) \cite{KT1991}.
-It is remarkable how the risk aversion remains constant over time for traders operating in these assets.
+In Figure \ref{Trading_risk_PFE_VZ}, the left panels show the estimated trading intensity $\eta$ and risk aversion $\bar{\gamma}$, while the right panels show the trading price of risk and the market price of risk.
+We conducted linear regressions with intercept-only models to estimate risk aversion and trading price of risk.
+We obtain the following results:\\ For the PFE stock: Risk aversion intercept = 0.491 (standard deviation = 0.00135), and the trading price of risk intercept = 2.869 (standard deviation = 0.0149).\\ For the VZ stock: Risk aversion intercept = 0.499 (standard deviation = 0.00139), and the trading price of risk intercept = 2.489 (standard deviation = 0.0105).